Interview with a purebred Basenji breeder Susan Kamen Marsicano of Apu Basenjis, by Allan Reznik.

 I produce the Rip Van Wrinkler, which is the newsletter for the Rip Van Wrinkle Basenji Club.
 That name is a pun on Rip Van Winkle and the Basenji wrinkle.
 The Rip Van Wrinkle club was founded in 1997.
 We have been giving our members the opportunity to experience all the things these wonderful dogs can do.
 Our matches have included agility, rally, lure coursing, and racing.
 We have never cared to do the politics to engage in official breed shows.
 We all get along fine the way we are.
 The Wrinkler won the Dog Writers Association of America writing competition in 2014 for Best Club Newsletter.
 My artwork, as well as several articles and photos from the Wrinkler, have also done their share of winning DWAA Maxwell awards.

-I train dogs.
-I make art.
+I train dogs, and I make art.
 I encourage the people who have my dogs to allow the dogs to be versatile, and, above all, sleep under the covers.